Why buyers need buildings insurance before exchanging contracts

-- The landlord will usually provide the buildings insurance until completion, then the buyer will reimburse them via their service charge.
+- The landlord will usually provide the buildings insurance until completion, then the buyer will reimburse the landlord.

-- Check the lease to ensure the buildings insurance will be covered by the landlord until completion, and is not your responsibility.
+- Your solicitor will check the lease to confirm that buildings insurance will be covered by the landlord until completion.

-If you are buying an off-plan property (a scenario in which contracts are exchanged before the home has been built), the time lapse between exchange and completion can stretch from months to years.
-In this case:
+If you are buying a new build off-plan property (a scenario in which contracts are exchanged before the home has been built), the period between exchange and completion can be months or even years.

-- Usually, the seller will remain responsible for buildings insurance until the point of completion.
+- The seller will usually be responsible for buildings insurance until completion.

-- Your conveyancing solicitor will need to read the contract carefully to make sure this is the case; if buildings insurance between exchange and completion is not mentioned, that could mean you are responsible.
+- Your conveyancing solicitor will need to read the contract carefully to make sure this is the case; if buildings insurance between exchange and completion is not mentioned, you may be responsible.

 Will any buildings insurance policy do?

 No. In fact every year thousands of people take out policies that are unsuitable.